oit-ipbl/portal/README.md

 | 13:20  to 16:50  | 15:20  to 18:50 |

 ## Team Exercise2(Development a game for the final competition)(8/18~9/3)
-- The details of Team Exercise2 will be released on 8/17.
+- The details of Team Exercise2 is [here](https://github.com/oit-ipbl/Integration/blob/main/team_exercise/team_exercise2.md).
 - You have to develop the ROS+ImP program as a team from 8/18 to 9/3 for the final competition.
 - Please submit a poster introducing the game under development by 8/26 as an interim report.
 It will be exhibited at the Opening Ceremony (8/27).
 - Please submit the followings by 9/3 as a final report.
 You have to present and demonstrate the game on the team booth at the Final Competition(9/4).